SirPigari/RayUI/README.md

 # RayUI

-A simple, immediate-mode UI library for [Raylib](https://www.raylib.com/), designed for ease of use and integration with Raylib projects.
+A simple, immediate-mode UI header only library for [Raylib](https://www.raylib.com/), designed for ease of use and integration with Raylib projects.

 ## Features